capr/blag/README.md

 The rule of 10 states that for every factor of 10 in scale, a new set of problems dominates.

 The idea here is that software design is not scale invariant.
-Significant scale differences change things in fundamental ways (eg. human-scale insects wouldn't work and viceversa).
+Significant scale differences change things in fundamental ways (eg. human-scale insects wouldn't work and vice versa).
 As a counterpoint to that, the ideas about abstraction and process _are_ scale invariant, so eg. the concept of a loop (so, repetition) is so fundamental to the idea of automation that it appears  in one form or another at every level of abstraction.

 ### The confession of an idiot programmer [1](https://wiki.c2.com/?IdiotProgrammer)